-• 'C(x)' is to be true of all and only those things which teach Logic III in Calgary (whatever those things might be).
+• 'C(x)' is to be true of exactly those things which teach Logic III in Calgary (whatever those things might be).

-This is an indirect stipulation.
-Alternatively, we can directly stipulate which objects a predicate should be true of.
+This is an indirect way of stipulating which things a predicate is true of.
+Alternatively, we can stipulate predicate extensions directly.
 For example, we can stipulate that C(x) is to be true of Richard Zach, and Richard Zach alone.
-As it happens, this direct stipulation would have the same effect as the indirect stipulation.
-Note, however, that the English predicates '\\\\\ is Richard Zach' and '\\\\\ teaches Logic III in Calgary' have very different meanings!
+As it happens, this direct stipulation would have the same effect as the indirect stipulation, since Richard, and Richard alone, teaches Logic III in Calgary.
+Note, however, that the English predicates Logic III is Richard Zach and Logic III in Calgary have very different meanings!

-The point is that FOL does not give us any resources for dealing with nuances of meaning.
+The point is that FOL has no resources for dealing with nuances of meaning.
 When we interpret FOL, all we are considering is what the predicates are true of, regardless of whether we specify these things directly or indirectly.
 The things a predicate is true of are known as the EXTENSION of that predicate.
 We say that FOL is an EXTENSIONAL LANGUAGE because FOL does not represent differences of meaning between predicates that have the same extension.

-For this reason, we say only that FOL sentences symbolize English sentences.
-It is doubtful that we are translating English into FOL, as translations should preserve meanings, and not just extensions.
+This is why we speak of symbolizing English sentences in FOL.
+It is doubtful that we are translating English into FOL, for translation should preserve meaning.

-27.2 A word on extensions
+29.2 A word on extensions

-We can stipulate directly what predicates are to be true of, so it is worth noting that our stipulations can be as arbitrary as we like.
-For example, we could stipulate that H(x)' should be true of, and only of, the following objects:
+We can stipulate directly what predicates are to be true of.
+And our stipulations can be as arbitrary as we like.
+For example, we could stipulate that H(x) should be true of, and only of, the following objects:

-Justin Trudeau the number $\pi$ every top-F key on every piano ever made j: Justin Trudeaua: Angela Merkelp: the number π
+$\begin{array}{c} {\rm Justin\ Trudeau} \\ {\rm the\ number\ }\pi \end{array}$ every top-F key on every piano ever made j: Justin Trudeau a: Angela Merkel p: the number π